Ledig stilling på Universitetet i Oslo

 Flere stillinger fra Universitetet i Oslo

-One postdoc position is available at the Department of Informatics at the University of Oslo.
-The position is in the context of the Strategic Research Initiative ConSeRNS, Concurrent Security and Robustness for Networked Systems.
-ConSeRNS has achieved funding for two postdoc positions.
-The position announced now is in security-by-design.
-The other postdoc position will be announced later.
+One postdoctoral researcher position in information security is available at the Department of Informatics at the University of Oslo.
+The position is in the context of the Strategic Research Initiative called “ConSeRNS: Concurrent Security and Robustness for Networked Systems”.

-The fellowship period is 3 years.
-The Department of Informatics may offer the candidate 1 additional year; the 4 years position then entails a compulsory workload of 25% that consists of teaching and supervision duties.
+The fellowship period is 4 years.
+The position entails a compulsory workload of 25% that consists of teaching and supervision duties.

 No one can be appointed for more than one Postdoctoral Research Fellowship at the University of Oslo.

 Starting date no later than 01.10.2020.